ahmedbham/azure-openai-api-levelup/docs/modules/Module1/Lab-1.md

     1. "classification" - for the transaction file
     2. "output" - for the results
   2. An Azure Function App Resource
+  3. Building and Deploying the Azure Function App code
-  3. An Event Grid Subscription to the Azure Function App Resource from the Azure Storage Account for "Blob Created" events
+  4. An Event Grid Subscription to the Azure Function App Resource from the Azure Storage Account for "Blob Created" events

 ### Creating an Azure Resource Group